CLBFest/Boston/README.md

 **Key Scenarios and Fact Patterns**

-We are adding resources and links on a rolling basis to help catalyze ideas and support development of projects on our challenge wiki, here: [https://github.com/mitmedialab/SLIC/wiki](https://github.com/mitmedialab/SLIC/wiki) where your team is hacking.
-We are also collecting scenarios to help think about future fact patterns and situations as a potential focus for projects or discussions at: [https://mitmedialab.github.io/SLIC/Scenarios.html](https://mitmedialab.github.io/SLIC/Scenarios.html).
+We are adding resources and links on a rolling basis to help catalyze ideas and support development of projects on our challenge including a collection of scenarios to help think about future fact patterns and situations as a potential focus for projects or discussions at: [https://mitmedialab.github.io/SLIC/Scenarios.html](https://mitmedialab.github.io/SLIC/Scenarios.html).

 Propose more discussion topics at: [https://goo.gl/forms/gimyBYQaEr5ZxhTE2](https://goo.gl/forms/gimyBYQaEr5ZxhTE2)